Seithur

-Seithur is a small panchayat town in Rajapalayam taluk, Virudhunagar district in the Indian state of Tamil Nadu.
+Seithur is a small panchayat town in Rajapalaiyam taluk, Virudhunagar district in the Indian state of Tamil Nadu.
 It is located on the Rajapalayam to Tenkasi National Highway 744, 65 km from Courtallam, and 5km from the Sasthakovil river.
 There are many attractions near Seithur.
 The Tamil film actor Samuthirakani was born here in 1973.

 Nature

 The nature around the Western Ghats is green and forested.